 Each year, the Best in Network Award enables us to surface, recognize and learn from projects across the network that create rich learning experiences for students and that can challenge and inspire our network’s practice of project-based learning.The winner and students are invited to attend the New Tech Annual Conference in July for special sessions and a chance to present their project at the opening session.
 New Tech Network is proud to announce that Lisa Gottfried from New Technology High School is the 2019 Best in Network award winner for her project: Napa Lighted Art Project.

-The Napa Lighted Art Project was a semester long project creating a 6-minute lighted art piece for the 20,000 audience members who visited downtown Napa for the Lighted Art Festival.
+The Napa Lighted Art Project was a semester long project creating a 6-minute lighted art piece (with artwork inspired by The Beatles) for the 20,000 audience members who visited downtown Napa for the Lighted Art Festival.
 Working with mentors from the UK on projection art, developers, marketing and education folks from Adobe, and leaders from the Napa Parks and Recreation department, students created original artwork and sound design.
 The final piece was projected on a 70 foot wall over the course of a week, alongside the work of professional artists .
 (Check out the project for yourself in the Echo Community using the reference code: BZ349318218_eadfbaad406d4415887fd02975baa7ec.)

 We would like to thank the BIN committee members, NTN facilitators, instructional coaches, and leaders, who thoughtfully reviewed every submission: